D/S Bergensfjord

 Independent |

-Bergensfjord was laid up on arrival New York from Oslo on April 15-1940 due to the invasion of Norway, but was requisitioned in Nov. by the Ministry of War Transport and converted to a troopship at Halifax, Nova Scotia.
-She was further fitted out for troop transport in Liverpool late 1940/early 1941, completed February 2-1941.
-She then proceeded to Glasgow where 1904 soldiers for the Middle East were embarked.
-Departed in convoy on Febr.
-6 together with another 12 troop transports and about 30 cargo vessels (note that this number exceeds what is actually listed in Convoy WS 6A, which she joined for this voyage; ref link provided in the above table), escorted by 2 cruisers and 12 destroyers.
+Due to the invasion of Norway on Apr.
+9-1940, Bergensfjord was laid up on arrival New York from Norway on April 15 (see Page 1), but was requisitioned in Nov.-1940 by the Ministry of War Transport and converted to a troopship at Halifax, Nova Scotia, where she arrived on Nov.
+11. At the end of that year and early 1941, she was further fitted out for troop transport in Liverpool, completed February 2-1941, subsequently proceeding to Glasgow where 1904 soldiers were embarked for the Middle East.
+She departed in convoy on Febr.
+6 together with another 12 troop transports and about 30 cargo vessels (note that this number exceeds what is given for Convoy WS 6A, in which she's listed for this voyage; ref. link provided in the table above), escorted by 2 cruisers and 12 destroyers.
 The escort was reinforced on Febr.
-15 by HMS Rodney, which in turn was replaced by HMS Ark Royal on the 17th (this was shortly after the incident with Borgestad, which had been sunk in the area through which the convoy was headed - hence the strong escort).
+15 by HMS Rodney, which in turn was replaced by HMS Ark Royal on the 17th (this was shortly after the incident with Borgestad, which had been sunk in the area through which the convoy was headed - hence the strong escort; follow the link to Borgestad for details on her loss).
 Bergensfjord arrived Freetown on March 2.
 On March 22 she stopped briefly at Capetown, before heading to Durban, then on Apr.
 15 she reached Aden, leaving shortly thereafter for Suez where the troops disembarked, arriving on Apr.
 19. Bergensfjord's next group of "passengers" were 1700 Italian prisoners of war, guarded by 130 Indian soldiers.
 She departed Suez again on Apr.
 30 and landed the prisoners in Durban 2 weeks later.
-(Info from "Nortraships flåte" - the dates here differ slightly from what is found in her Voyage Record).
+(Info from "Nortraships flåte" - the dates here differ slightly from what is found in A. Hague's Voyage Record, which also provides some convoy information and subsequent voyages).
+On Febr.
+27-1942 a burial service was conducted on board, for a man who had died of a bullet wound - no further details are available.
+According to the record above, she was on her way from Clyde to Freetown on that date.

 Bergensfjord was also used as troop transport in Operation Torch, the invasion of North Africa, which commenced on Nov.
 8-1942, and which freed my father from the labor camps (my page about Athos has a list of Norwegian ships taking part).
-She was used as such again for Operation Husky - the attack on Sicily, July 10-1943.
+According to A. Hague, she arrived Algiers with Convoy KMF 3 on Nov.
+23 (link in the table above).
+She was used as such again for Operation Husky - the allied invasion of Sicily, July 10-1943.
+A. Hague says she arrived (with 871 troops) in Convoy MWF 36 (again, ref. link in the table above).
 While there (at "Beach George") several air attacks took place.
-Gunners on board at the time were: Leif S. Hansen, Linhardt Kristoffersen, Anker J. Pedersen, Gunnar Aas, Arne L. Horn, Yngvar Helliesen, Magne Olsen Langeland, Normann P. Holth, G. J. Andreasssen Thor Jacobsen, Olav A. Evensen, Haakon Kristoffersen, Arvid Larsen, Oluf Hansen Aasvistad, Sverre E. Karlsen, Johan B. Brun Strøm, Alf R. Janzon.
+Gunners on board at the time were: Leif S. Hansen, Linhardt Kristoffersen, Anker J. Pedersen, Gunnar Aas, Arne L. Horn, Yngvar Helliesen (see also Topdalsfjord), Magne Olsen Langeland, Normann P. Holth, G. J. Andreasssen, Thor Jacobsen, Olav A. Evensen, Haakon Kristoffersen, Arvid Larsen, Oluf Hansen Aasvistad, Sverre E. Karlsen, Johan B. Brun Strøm, Alf R. Janzon.

-She witnessed the sinking of the British hospital ship Talamba, and took on board survivors.
-After Syracuse had been secured the rest of the Royal Navy personnel she still had on board disembarked and Bergensfjord departed for Malta without escort on July 11 (this conflicts with the info in her Voyage Record; Arnold Hague says she was escorted).
-The following month she shows up in Convoy MKF 22, voyaging from Alexandria to Gibraltar, later continuing to Clyde, with arrival Sept.
-9. Later that month she made a voyage from Philippeville to Gibraltar in Convoy MKF 24 (having previously arrived Philippeville from Clyde with Convoy KMF 24 on Sept.
-24), and Christmas that year was spent in Convoy MKF 27.
-For voyages in between those mentioned here, please refer to the above record.
+She witnessed the sinking of the British hospital ship Talamba, and took on board survivors (sunk by aircraft, July 10 - ref. external links at the end of this page).
+After Syracuse had been secured the rest of the Royal Navy personnel Bergensfjord still had on board disembarked and she departed for Malta without escort on July 11 (this conflicts with the info in her Voyage Record; Arnold Hague says she was escorted).
+The following month she shows up in Convoy MKF 22, voyaging from Alexandria to Gibraltar (Algiers?), later continuing to Clyde, with arrival Sept.
+9 (MKF 22 started out in Port Said Aug.
+19; according to A. Hague, Bergensfjord had sailed from Alexandria on Aug.
+19, arrived Algiers Aug.
+24, leaving again on the 26th for Clyde, still in Convoy MKF 22).
+About a week later, she headed to Philippeville (see Voyage Record), then made a voyage from Philippeville to Gibraltar in Convoy MKF 24, arriving Gibraltar on Sept.
+30, according to A. Hague (she had previously arrived Philippeville from Clyde with Convoy KMF 24 on Sept.
+24).
+Her last voyage that year was made in Convoy MKF 27 to Clyde, where she arrived Jan.
+4-1944, having joined from Philippeville.
+For information on voyages made in between those mentioned here, please refer to A. Hague's Voyage Record above.

-In February 1946 she was chartered for one voyage to carry GI brides from Europe to the U.S., then returned to Den Norske Amerikalinje.
+Bergensfjord is said to have been chartered for one voyage to carry GI brides from Europe to the U.S. in Febr.-1946 (this does not match up with what can be found on Page 2 and Page 3 of the archive documents), then returned to Den Norske Amerikalinje.
 There's an interesting article in the Norwegian magazine "Krigsseileren" No. 4/1979, written by Frithjof Utne, former captain of Leka.
 It details a full blown mutiny on board in May-1946 when Bergensfjord was transporting about 1400 coloured soldiers from Glasgow to Kingston, Jamaica, along with about 200 civilian passengers, mostly women and children.
 The soldiers were armed with knives, and the situation was quite critical for a while, but they eventually surrendered, though had inflicted several injuries.
-Help later arrived from Kingston in the shape of the corvette HMS Ballinderry, and on arrival Kingston the soldiers were interned.
-Captain at that time was Leif Hansen.
+Help later arrived from Kingston in the shape of the corvette HMS Ballinderry, and on arrival Kingston the soldiers were interned (going back to Page 3, we learn that she had departed Clyde on May 9 and arrived Kingston via Trinidad, but arrival date is not provided).
+Bergensfjord's captain at that time was Leif Hansen.

 She was sold in Aug.-1946 to Panamanian Lines Inc. (Fratelli Cosulich, Trieste managers), Panama and renamed Argentina for emigrant traffic from Italy to South America.
 Owners restyled Mediterranean Lines Inc., Panama in 1949 (same managers).
 Sold to Home Lines Inc., Panama in 1952, sold again in 1953 to Zim Israel Navigation Co.
 Ltd., Israel and renamed Jerusalem for Israel-New York service.
 Renamed Aliya for Israel-Marseilles service in 1957.
 Arrived at La Spezia on August 13-1959 for breaking up.